rubrikinc/terraform-provider-rubrik/docs/bootstrap.md

 ## rubrik_bootstrap

-Bootstrap will complete the bootstrap process for a Rubrik cluster and requires a single node to have it's management interface configured.
+The rubrik_bootstrap resource will complete the bootstrap process for a Rubrik cluster and requires a single node to have it's management interface configured.
 You will also need to configure the Rubrik provider with the "username" and "password" set to blank strings.

 ## Example Usage